 But, as Patrick says, “The COP process is loud, messy, and confusing, as would be expected from any enterprise that brings together the perspectives of nearly 200 countries from around the world.
 But it is the only mechanism we have as a species to safely navigate the dangerous global situation in which we collectively find ourselves.”

 The dangerous situation?
 A world changed forever by the impact of human activity through emissions—CO2, methane, and other greenhouse gases.
 Cutting CO2 emissions was a main focus at COP26, as Patrick explains, “Because they are the long-term driver of climate change and ocean acidificiation.”

 But why is climate change hard to act on?
 While it impacts everyone who lives on Earth, the effects of climate change show up differently in different places.

 Climate change is a global issue.
 But Minnesota, as a part of the Midwest, plays a much bigger role than you might have guessed.

-If the American Midwest were its own country, it would be the sixth on Earth!
+If the American Midwest were its own country, it would be the sixth largest emitter of greenhouse gases on Earth!
 Those greenhouse gases come from coal-fired power plants, fossil fuels heating our homes, agriculture, and the fact that we all drive a lot.
 And the thing about greenhouse gases is that they don't stay put.
 They impact the whole world.

 Many of the people who climate change impacts live in poorer and more vulnerable nations that actually contribute the least to the problem.